mrl5/mrl5.github.io/content/post/linux-workstation-basic.md

 You can now proceed with the tutorial of your favorite GNU/Linux distro.
 If there is any Security guideline related to setting up Linux Worstation make sure to follow it.
-Some possible example would be to use full disk encryption (FDE) and setting basic firewall rules.
+Some possible example would be to use disk encryption or setting basic firewall rules.

 ## Post install steps